mnot/I-D/proxy-status/draft.md

 ## HTTP Incomplete Response

 * Name: http_response_incomplete
-* Description: The intermediary received an incomplete response to the request from the next hop forward.
+* Description: The intermediary received an incomplete response to the request from the next hop.
 * Extra Parameters: None.
 * Recommended HTTP status code: 502

 ## Forward HTTP Protocol Error

-* Name: foreward_http_protocol
+* Name: forward_http_protocol
-* Description: The intermediary encountered a HTTP protocol error when communicating with the next hop forward.
+* Description: The intermediary encountered a HTTP protocol error when communicating with the next hop.
 This error should only be used when a more specific one is not defined.
 * Extra Parameters:
   - details: a sh-string containing details about the error condition.
 For example, this might be the HTTP/2 error code or free-form text describing the condition.
 * Recommended HTTP status code: 502